Zachwm/Zachwm/README.md

 Hello, GitHub! 👋

-I'm Zach, a student at Brigham Young University-Idaho interested in Computer Science.
-Welcome to my GitHub profile!
+I'm Zach, a Computer Science student at Brigham Young University–Idaho with a growing passion for software development and machine learning.

 ## About Me

-- I'm currently learning machine learning
-- My goals are to
-- Ask me about
+Currently learning machine learning and AI fundamentals Passionate about solving real-world problems through code I enjoy working with backend systems and data-driven applications

 ## Technologies and Tools